Can People Fake Personality Tests? Yes: When Instructed

 |---|---|---|

-| Standard Likert-scale Big Five | High — easy to endorse positive items | Use for development; monitor if used in selection |
+| Standard Likert-scale Big Five | High, easy to endorse positive items | Use for development; monitor if used in selection |

-| Forced-choice (e.g., Thurstonian IRT) | Moderate — harder to fake but not immune | Better for selection contexts; validate locally |
+| Forced-choice (e.g., Thurstonian IRT) | Low overall (d = 0.06), but depends on how it is built | Better for selection contexts; validate locally |

-| Situational judgement tests (SJTs) | Moderate — less transparent but still fakeable | Combine with personality data for better coverage |
+| Situational judgement tests (SJTs) | Moderate, less transparent but still fakeable | Combine with personality data for better coverage |

-| Peer/multi-rater assessment (e.g., Cèrcol Witnesses) | Low — others are harder to game | Most resistant to intentional faking |
+| Peer/multi-rater assessment (e.g., Cèrcol Witnesses) | Low, others are harder to game | Most resistant to intentional faking |

-| Anonymous self-report (no high-stakes context) | Low — reduced motivation to distort | Best for development; the ideal context for honest data |
+| Anonymous self-report (no high-stakes context) | Low, reduced motivation to distort | Best for development; the ideal context for honest data |

 See also: social desirability bias in personality tests.